 First off, let’s get down to basics: What’s the difference between jams, jellies, and preserves?
-They’re all fruit-based spreads, but it comes down to how much of the original fruit is used to make them.
+They’re all fruit-based spreads, but their differences come down to how much of the original fruit is used to make them.

-Jellies have the smoothest consistency and are made by mixing the fruit juice with pectin, then heating it until thick.
-Jams are made similarly, but small pieces of the fruit—like seeds or fibers—are left in the mixture, so you’ll get little bits of crushed fruit in each mouthful.
+Jellies have the smoothest consistency and are made by mixing the fruit juice with pectin, and then heating it until it thickens.
+Jams are made in a similar manner, but small pieces of the fruit—like seeds or fibers—are left in the mixture, so you’ll get little bits of crushed fruit in each mouthful.
 Of the three, preserves use the most fruit.

 Simple: they’re delicious together!
 The flavor of jam complements the cheese beautifully.
-Just like when you pair wine and cheese, different combinations elevate the taste to be greater than the sum of its parts.
+Just like when you pair wine and cheese or cheddar cheese and apple pie, different combinations elevate the taste to be greater than the sum of its parts.